ker1o/h3client_hx/README.md

 Currently porting is in progress and the project works just as a map viewer for a hardcoded map (Vial of Life.h3m).

+For this time you can see map rendering ([https://pbs.twimg.com/tweet_video_thumb/EOmFiTSWoAADiy9.jpg](https://video.twimg.com/tweet_video/EOmFiTSWoAADiy9.mp4))

 ## Reqirements
 Haxe 4